liranmatcu/Docker_Security_Labs/kerberos_ssh/README.md

 docker-compose up kdc-server

 ## Usage
-Once the container started, switch into the container `docker exec -it kdc-server_kdc-kadmin_1 /bin/bash`, and use `kadmin.local` for the KDC amdmin interafce.
+Once the container started, switch into the container docker exec -it kdc-server bash

+Use `kadmin.local` for the KDC amdmin interafce.
 From there you can start adding principals and keytabs.